Gerard Malouf & Partners manage cases for clients across all areas of Personal Injury Law, Inheritance Disputes and Superannuation Disputes.

 Other negligence claims may arise from the nursing home, nursing facility, assisted living facility, or aged care facility-related issues, such as failing to ensure that adequate health and safety audits are undertaken.

-While there may also be a case to be made against a specific employee, in most cases the nursing home is the primary party held liable for harm or injury done to a resident.
-If your loved one has been subject to harm or injury, compensation can be pursued.
+While there may also be a case to be made against a specific employee, most of the time the nursing home is the primary party held liable for harm or injury done to a resident.
+They have a duty of care to not only avoid causing harm, but to prevent it when at all possible.Â

 While significant monetary damages are limited to the maximum payable for pain, suffering and general embarrassment (approximately $550,000), you may also be able to receive compensation for the following:

-Successfully bringing a nursing home negligence case can be a complex and drawn-out process.
-Gerard Malouf & Partners can help you understand this process in an initial, no obligation consultation where we can provide you with legal advice.
-We understand you are already undergoing extreme amounts of stress on behalf of your loved one.
+Successfully bringing a nursing home negligence case to court can be a complex and drawn-out process.
+You need a practiced lawyer on your side to help you navigate the claim and get the maximum possible compensation for your loved one or surviving family members.
+Gerard Malouf & Partners is a law firm that can help you understand this process in an initial, no-obligation, free consultation where we can provide you with legal advice from a nursing home abuse Lawyer.Â

 Download your guide today for free and make sure that you are aware of the facts and information you need to maximise your damages claim.

-Gerard Malouf and Partners already have an established track record of getting injured people in need the justice they deserve.
+Gerard Malouf & Partners already have an established track record of getting injured people in need the justice they deserve.Â

-For decades, the team at Gerard Malouf and Partners have been leading the way and fighting for people just like you.
+For decades, the team at Gerard Malouf & Partners have been leading the way and fighting for people just like you.
 Whether you’ve been wronged through a motor accident, public liability, medical negligence, workers’ compensation issue, or other dispute, our solicitors and barristers have a winning history you can rely on.
 If your back pain has negatively impacted your quality of life, it is time to take action.

 Contact us for no-obligation legal advice about your claim.